Yazdish/PyLearnAssignments/Assignment23/README.md

 If there is an error with the number you entered, you will see that the corresponding cell will turn red.

 ![image](2.png)

+---
+You can play the game by running "main.py"

+ENJOY!